Amazonian Macaw & Parrot Wildlife Tour Peru

 The lodge's pristine location means that it's surrounded by the best wildlife the Amazon jungle has to offer.

-A huge clay lick lays less than a kilometer from the ecolodge.
+A huge clay lick lays less than a kilometre from the ecolodge.
 Up to 17 species of parrots have been observed at this clay lick.

-- Opportunity to look for up to 17 species of parrots in the clay lick
+- Opportunity to look for up to 17 species of amazonian macaw parrots in the clay lick

 - A chance to visit 2 clay lick: Colorado and Chuncho